 This artice was written and published in greek, three months ago, with the occasion of the World Childfree Day (1/8) which was founded in 1973 in the United States by the National Alliance for Optional Parenthood, at the time the National Organisation for Non-Parents (N.O.N.), under the name of Non-Parents’ Day.

 I personally am against procreation for environmental and ethical reasons (you can read more through some publications here and here) since many years ago.
 However, I was already not interested in having kids so it was not hard for me to decide that I will live child free.
 Women are not inherently mothers, it’s a choice and the society must realize it at last.
 We are not child-less, we are child-free, we don’t miss children, we just have decided not to have any.
 And we should not have to explain ourselves for that decision, it should be automatically respected, not even a conversation subject

 I am not going to analyze my personal reasons that led me to that decision because the following testimonies are expressing my views too.
-I would only just like to add that during this year, I have been interviewed by 3 different students from 3 different countries (Australia, USA, Czech republic) so far, and one more from Norway will interview me as well, as part of their researches on that subject (deciding to live child free for envionrmental reasons / as part of environmental activism) as well as a British newspaper came to interview me too, for their relevant documentary which is soon to be released so it’s a subject that at last is getting the recognizion that it deserves!
-By now there were no researches on that topic, it’s only something tha people share as a common view and talk about it on facebook or something you can learn about through instagram accounts who promote this lifstyle (and specifically for the environment and the ethics of it).
+I would only just like to add that during this year, I have been interviewed by 3 different students from 3 different countries (Australia, USA, Czech republic) so far, and one more from Norway will interview me as well, as part of their researches on that subject (deciding to live child free for envionrmental reasons / as part of environmental activism) as well as some journalists from the Guardian contacted me to interview me, for a relevant documentary which is soon to be released so it’s a subject that at last is getting the recognizion that it deserves!
+By now there were no researches on that topic, it’s only something that people share as a common view and talk about it on facebook; or something you can learn about through instagram accounts who promote this lifstyle (and specifically for the environment and the ethics of it).